 Japanese post-minimalist composer Mamoru Fujieda has spent 26 years creating music based on the electrical activity of living plants.
 The result is his magnum opus, an ongoing series of compositions titled Patterns of Plants.

-The latest arrangements from Patterns of Plants are premiered in September by an ensemble of musicians from Melbourne, Adelaide, Sydney and Tokyo, gathered together for this project in the Astra concert series, the group is led is led by virtuoso players Miyama McQueen-Tokita (koto) and Laura Vaughan (viola da gamba).
+The latest collection of Patterns of Plants is premiered in September by an ensemble of musicians from Melbourne, Sydney and Tokyo.
+Brought together for this project in the Astra concert series, the group is led is led by virtuoso players Miyama McQueen-Tokita (koto) and Laura Vaughan (viola da gamba).

 About MAMORU FUJIEDA’S PATTERNS OF PLANTS